Raghav2211/todo-app-infra/todo-app/k8s/psi-todo/README.md

 ## Installing the Chart

-To install the chart with the release name `psi-todo`,Execute dry run command for verification , then the command :
+To install the chart with the release name `psi-todo`:

 ```bash
 # Verify the configuration